 To enable that critical strategic thinking that TCFD, regulators and investors demand, the modelling framework needs to be transparent and flexible, enabling firms to see each of the individual parameters that overall define a set of assumptions, and to change these in an auditable way.
 This functionality is key for enabling ‘what if?’ analysis, and for involving and engaging the business in a clear thought process that builds real understanding.
 In other words, the modelling needs to be the polar opposite of ‘black box.’

 Firms also need the ability to ‘zoom’ in and out.
 Given the nature of both transition and physical risk, it is important that firms’ scenarios can be described in broad, global terms that can be related back to benchmarks such as the International Energy Agency scenarios.
 But to take full strategic advantage of scenario analysis, firms also need to be able to zoom in to understand local characteristics of their own portfolios and strategic interests.

 These dynamic scenario analysis capabilities cannot be provided by most off-the-shelf scenarios or models, with no ability to adjust or flex according to each business, region, mandate, subsidy, tax jurisdiction.
 Choosing a dynamic scenario analysis approach means a business can engage in truly meaningful debate, relevant to its own strategic goals and risk appetite, whilst looking both near-term and over the horizon to the future.

 Baringa can help

-At Baringa we are advising numerous financial services, energy and public sector clients on climate change using our Prospect energy transition model.
+At Baringa we are advising numerous financial services, energy and public sector clients on climate change using our Climate Change Scenario Model.
 We have also recently announced a collaboration with XDI, the industry-leading provider of physical risk analytics, to enable us to provide comprehensive climate risk scenario analysis to our clients.

 Contact us to learn more.